What Is a Chatbot? Definition, Types, and Examples

 You have most likely encountered chatbots in customer service, when you need help accessing your bank account, returning a pair of shoes, booking an appointment, or troubleshooting software on your computer.
 Some chatbots are now integrating with artificial intelligence (AI) to deliver personalized assistance.

-Learn what a chatbot is, types of chatbots, how they work, and several examples of chatbots.
+In this article, you'll learn what a chatbot is, types of chatbots, how they work, and several examples of chatbots.
 If you want to learn more about chatbots, and how to build them, you’ll also find courses on chatbot development at the end of this article.

 What is a chatbot?